js-cookie/js-cookie/SERVER_SIDE.md

 # Server-side integration

-There are some servers that are not compliant with the [RFC 6265](http://tools.ietf.org/html/rfc6265).
-For those, some characters that are not encoded by JavaScript Cookie might be treated differently.

 Here we document the most important server-side peculiarities and their workarounds.
 Feel free to send a [Pull Request](https://github.com/js-cookie/js-cookie/blob/master/CONTRIBUTING.md#pull-requests) if you see something that can be improved.

 _Disclaimer: This documentation is entirely based on community provided information.
 The examples below should be used only as a reference._